jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 ##### Is there anything I want to try next week?

 We productivity enthusiasts are always looking for something new to try, right?
 A new cool app, perspective idea in OmniFocus, or a new notetaking style.
 Of course, you can’t upend your system all at once for something that’s not proven.
-However, you can give yourself a little wiggle room to experiment, especially if there’s something not working for you now.
+However, you can give yourself a little wiggle room to experiment, especially if there's something not working for you now.

 If you identify anything you’d like to change or try, experiment with it for a week, then report back here.